QAston/PEIS/README.md

-# Portable Environment Initialisation Scripts (for Windows)
+# Portable Environment Initialization Scripts (for Windows)

 ## Who needs this?